RemakePlace/plugin/README.md

 # ReMakePlace Plugin

 A plugin to automatically save and load housing furniture layouts for FFXIV.
-It can also import/export layouts from the Original [MakePlace](https://jawslouis.itch.io/makeplace) program and plugin as well as the Newer [ReMakePlace](https://github.com/RemakePlace/app).
+It can also import/export layouts from the original MakePlace program and plugin as well as the Newer [ReMakePlace](https://github.com/RemakePlace/app).

 ## Contents
 * [Installation](#installation)